tinymce/tinymce-docs/migration-from-4x.md

 | [ColorPicker]({{site.url}}/docs-4x/plugins/colorpicker/) | Moved to the core.
 See the [docs]({{site.baseurl}}/configure/content-appearance/#color_picker}}). |
 | [TextColor]({{site.url}}/docs-4x/plugins/textcolor/) | The `textcolor` plugin was removed and this setting is has been replaced by [`text_color`]({{site.baseurl}}/configure/content-appearance/#text_color) in TinyMCE 5.0. |

-#### Custom context toolbars

-The Context Toolbar accepts toolbar buttons that were previously added to the editor using the editor's `addButton`, `addToggleButton`, `addSplitButton` or a`ddMenuButton` functions.
-The method for creating custom context toolbars in TinyMCE 5.0 has also been changed from `editor.addContextToolbar()` to `editor.ui.registry.addContextToolbar()`.

-For information on Context Toolbars, see the [docs]({{site.baseurl}}/ui-components/contexttoolbar).

 #### Custom context menus

-The [Context menu]({{site.url}}/docs-4x/plugins/contextmenu/) is no longer a plugin, it is part of the core and always enabled.
-Where TinyMCE 4.x only supported adding registered menu items, the new context menu also allows plugins to register "sections" of the context menu.
-These sections are dynamic and may show or hide depending on the cursor position when the context menu is opened.
-For example, the default context menu config is now `'link image editimage table spelling'` which are all plugin section references, not menu items.
-For information on using context menus, see: [UI components - Context menu]({{site.baseurl}}/ui-components/contextmenu/).
+The [Context menus]({{site.url}}/docs-4x/plugins/contextmenu/) are part of the core and enable by default in TinyMCE 5.
+TinyMCE 5 supports adding registered menu items and allows plugins to register "sections" of the context menu.
+These sections show or hide depending on the cursor position when the context menu is opened.
+The default context menu consists of plugin section references, not menu items.

+For information on using context menus and the default context menu configuration, see: [UI components - Context menu]({{site.baseurl}}/ui-components/contextmenu/).

-##### New methods:
+##### New context menu methods:

 | **New method** | **Description** |
 | ----------- | -------------- |
 | [`editor.ui.registry.addContextMenu()`]({{site.baseurl}}/api/tinymce.editor.ui/tinymce.editor.ui.registry/#addcontextmenu) | Adds a custom context menu. |

-For more information on Context Menus, see the [docs]({{site.baseurl}}/ui-components/contextmenu).
+For information on Context Menus, see [UI components - Context menu]({{site.baseurl}}/ui-components/contextmenu).

-### Spellchecker
+### Spellchecker plugin

 [`spellchecker_callback`]({{site.baseurl}}/plugins/spellchecker/#spellchecker_callback) has been updated to remove a legacy format for the `success` callback, which accepted a mapping object of misspelled words to suggestions.
 For example: